truenas/documentation/content/References/IPv6.md

 An IPv6 website or network cannot be seen by or communicated with by an IPv4 network without a gateway.
 IPv4 and IPv6 do not directly communicate with each other without the aid of either a gateway or other network configuration changes like dual-stacking the two protocols within the same network or deploying IPv6 tunneling to route traffic.

 IPv6 requires IP security where IPv4 security is optional.
-IPv6 uses an IPSec protocol to provide the required IP security.
+IPv6 uses an IPsec protocol to provide the required IP security.
 For more information, see [IPsec (Internet Protocol Security)](https://www.techtarget.com/searchsecurity/definition/IPsec-Internet-Protocol-Security).

 ## Implementing IPv6